bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 The Cart library
 ================

-The :doc:`Cart Library <../libraries/cart>`, similarly to the :doc:`Smiley Helper
-<../helpers/smiley_helper>` is too specific for CodeIgniter.
-It is now deprecated
-and scheduled for removal in CodeIgniter 3.1+.
+The *Cart Library*, similarly to the *Smiley Helper* is too specific for CodeIgniter.
+It is now deprecated and scheduled for removal in CodeIgniter 3.1+.

-.. note:: The library is still available, but you're strongly encouraged to remove its usage sooner
+.. note:: The library is still available, but you're strongly encouraged to
-	rather than later.
+	remove its usage sooner rather than later.

 Database drivers 'mysql', 'sqlite', 'mssql', 'pdo/dblib'
 ========================================================